UAB's Department of Art and Art History & Alys Stephens Center Indian Cultural Family Fun Fest

 See All Events

-Four-time GRAMMY Award winner David Holt is a musician, storyteller, historian, television host and entertainer, dedicated to performing and preserving traditional American music and stories.
-Holt plays ten...
+Four-time GRAMMY winner David Holt is a musician, storyteller, historian, television host and an entertainer dedicated to performing and preserving traditional American music and stories.
+Holt plays 10...

-In honor of Black History Month, the Center presents Reggie Harris- internationally known singer, songwriter, and teaching artist.
-Along with his wife Kim, they have developed Sing to...
+In honor of Black History Month, the Center presents Reggie Harris – internationally known singer, songwriter and teaching artist.
+Harris has developed Sing to Freedom: Music & Stories...

 See All Events